dylan-wald/AI4PS_Project/README.md

 # AI4PS_Project

 This is the repository for the AI4PS group project
+Authors: Dylan Wald, Andrew Rouze, Ghazaleh Sarfi

 To run the problem: python main.py

+To run the Optuna problem: python main_optuna.py

-PINN objective function is in src/utils.py
+PINN objective function is in src/utils.py --> PINNobj() class

-The NN is in NN.py
+The LSTM is in NN.py --> LSTM() class

-The data used to train the NN is in data/
+The data used to train the NN is in the "data/" folder